What Other Parents Are Reading

 Why the Vaccine Is Recommended

 Rotavirus can cause severe diarrhea, which can lead to dehydration and, for some kids, hospitalization.
-Vaccination against rotavirus can help stop spread in the community, in addition to protecting the individual child.
+Besides protecting the individual child, vaccination against rotavirus can help stop spread in the community.

-Side effects can include diarrhea and vomiting, in addition to fever.
+Side effects can include diarrhea and vomiting, and a fever.

 When to Delay or Avoid Immunization